Agent-OSI: An Interoperability Architecture for Communication and Settlement in the Decentralized Internet of Agents: Why Decentralized Agent Networks?

 \section{Why Decentralized Agent Networks?}

-Before introducing the stack, we clarify why the Internet of Agents (IoA) benefits from a \emph{decentralized} networking model rather than relying solely on centralized marketplaces.
-Here, ``decentralized'' does not mean replacing the Internet; it means avoiding single-platform trust anchors for \emph{identity portability, messaging reachability, and cross-domain value exchange}, enabling agents across stakeholders to interoperate under explicit and verifiable rules \cite{wang2025internet}.
+Before introducing the architecture, we clarify why the IoA benefits from a \emph{decentralized} networking model rather than relying solely on centralized marketplaces.
+Here, ``decentralized'' does not mean replacing the Internet; it means avoiding single-platform trust anchors for identity portability, messaging reachability, and cross-domain value exchange \cite{wang2025internet}.
+This yields four requirements. \emph{Interoperability}: most agent ecosystems couple discovery, tool invocation, and billing to provider-specific runtimes, which does not scale across administrative domains; an open IoA instead needs protocol-level machine-readable capability descriptions and durable asynchronous A2A messaging \cite{rfc9420_mls}. \emph{Sovereignty}: an agent must act as a principal---authenticating requests, holding assets, and delegating---with stable identifiers that survive provider changes rather than platform-issued ones \cite{mazzocca2025did_vc_survey}. \emph{Trust}: as agents initiate actions with economic consequences, the model shifts from ``trust the platform'' to ``verify the counterparty'' \cite{wang2025security_ioa}, making portable, machine-verifiable receipts and provenance preferable to opaque enforcement. \emph{Deployability}: the architecture must be incremental, running on today's Internet transports and reusing widely deployed security mechanisms, on a ``deploy-now, harden-later'' path where lightweight evidence is adopted early and stronger verification is introduced as the ecosystem matures.